-Spray the citronella behind your ears and that area, as the skin is very soft there and you might find it swollen and bloody by the end of the day.
+Spray the citronella behind your ears, as the skin is very soft there and you might find it swollen and bloody by the end of the day.

-The deer and horseflies tend to stay of your legs if you keep moving them.
+The deer and horseflies tend to stay off your legs if you keep moving them.

 Sometimes the bugs can be motivating, because any still moment will result in an immediate gorge session.

-Be prepared to have some if you ever need to go to the potty during the day.
+Be prepared to carry some bug repellent with if you ever need to go to the potty during the day.
 I don’t like spraying deet on my raw butt hole, but some places are really sensitive and annoying to scratch.